Valor Payroll Solutions

 New JerseySecure Choice Savings PlanEmployers with 25 or more employees that have been in business for at least 2 years are required to offer a retirement plan.
 Smaller employers can voluntarily utilize the state program.

-New YorkNew York State Secure Choice Savings ProgramFUTURE COMPLIANCE (TBD) - Employers with 10 or more employees who have been in business for at least 2 years and have not offered a qualified plan in the preceding 2 years.
+New YorkNew York State Secure Choice Savings ProgramEffective 3/18/2026 - Employers with 30 or more employees who have been in business for at least 2 years and have not offered a qualified plan in the preceding 2 years.

 OregonOregonSavesEmployers with 1 or more employees are required to offer a retirement plan.